 Our answers to more questions you might have about Liberty Tax.

-Will I be able to get a refund with just my pay stub?
+How do I get a refund with only my pay stub?

 Do I need to file my taxes through Liberty Tax to qualify?

 Yes.
 You must file your taxes through Liberty Tax and meet with a Liberty Tax adviser to apply for the Easy Advance.

 Liberty Tax Service tax refund advances is not currently available on Finder

 Borrow up to $100,000 with low rates and no fees.